dianasulyma/Time-Series-Weather-Prediction-with-Prophet-from-Meta/README.md

-### Time series prediction of weather patterns in Vancouver, BC.
+## 🌦️ Time Series Prediction of Weather Patterns in Vancouver, BC

-This project implements time-series analysis and prediction using Meta's Prophet model on weather data in Vancouver, BC.
+This project implements **time-series analysis and forecasting** using **Meta's Prophet** model on historical weather data from Vancouver, BC.

-#### Data
+### 📊 Data

-The data for this project comes from **Governments of Canada Historical Climate Data**, accessible via https://climate.weather.gc.ca.
-The data we will use spans 1970-2020 and includes fields for various daily weather and temperature measurements (snow, precipitation, max/min temperature, etc.).
+The dataset originates from the [**Government of Canada's Historical Climate Data**](https://climate.weather.gc.ca) portal.
+It spans **1970–2020** and includes daily records of key weather variables such as:

+- Maximum and minimum temperature
+- Snowfall
+- Precipitation
+- Rain
+- Other daily meteorological measurements

-We downloaded 50 files for the Vancouver Harbour weather, one file per year from 1970 to 2020.
-We combined this dataset into a single file for easier analysis and modelling.
+A total of **50 yearly files** were downloaded for the Vancouver Harbour weather station (one per year from 1970–2020).
+These were combined into a **single consolidated dataset** for analysis and model training.

-#### Prediction Model
+### 🧠 Prediction Model

-Prophet is an open-source forecasting tool developed by Meta.
-It is based on GAM (Generalized Additive Model).
-It is capable of handling seasonal changes granularly, meaning it can detect seasonality at the day, week, month, and year levels (Kwarteng & Andreevich, 2024).
-Prophet requires minimal data preprocessing and provides uncertainty estimates via prediction intervals (Kwarteng & Andreevich, 2024).
+**Prophet** is an open-source forecasting library developed by **Meta**.
+It is based on a *Generalized Additive Model (GAM)* and is particularly effective for capturing complex **seasonality** patterns—daily, weekly, monthly, and yearly trends (Kwarteng & Andreevich, 2024).

+Prophet requires minimal preprocessing and generates forecasts with **prediction intervals**, providing estimates of uncertainty around future values.